BrianOSullivanGit/stochasticSim/README.md

 you will also need Java 8 / JRE or SDK 1.8 installed (check your version with "java -version").
-The "prepGtMap.bash" script included which plots the contribution of each GATK filter to the number of false negatives in the output VCF also requires R (script, /usr/bin/Rscript) installed  together with libraries ggplot2, ggrepel, vctrs and forcats to run.
+The "prepGtMap.bash" script included which plots the contribution of each GATK filter to the number of false negatives in the output VCF also requires R (script, /usr/bin/Rscript) together with libraries ggplot2, ggrepel, vctrs and forcats.

 The total disc space taken up by the framework, once all associated tools (samtools, bwa etc.) are installed locally and the toy example simulation run